WenOOI/RelayFormer/README.md

 ### 0. Download Pre-trained Weights

+#### 0.1 Weights from the paper
-You can download the pre-trained weights [here](https://drive.google.com/file/d/1CFxwkVAB6_Qq-A8VJlYXJdcABJ26r7xJ/view?usp=drive_link).
-These weights were trained on the CASIAv2.0 dataset for images and the DAVIS2016 inpainting dataset for videos, enabling the model to handle arbitrary image and video inputs.
-The weights were trained on these datasets to facilitate validation of the results presented in the paper.
-In the paper, the two modalities were trained independently to ensure a fair comparison and avoid cross-task interference.
-However, experiments indicate that mixed training with both modalities has minimal impact on performance.
+You can download the pre-trained weights used in the paper [here](https://drive.google.com/file/d/1CFxwkVAB6_Qq-A8VJlYXJdcABJ26r7xJ/view?usp=drive_link).
+These weights were trained on the CASIAv2.0 dataset for images and the DAVIS2016 inpainting dataset for videos, allowing the model to handle arbitrary image and video inputs.

-In the future, we plan to release weights trained on a larger, combined dataset for real-world applications.
+In the original experiments, the two modalities were trained independently to ensure a fair comparison and prevent cross-task interference.
+However, further tests indicate that joint training of both modalities has minimal impact on performance.
+These weights are intended primarily for reproducing the results reported in the paper.

+#### 0.2 Application-oriented weights
+You can download the application-oriented weights [here](https://drive.google.com/file/d/1vLIxt_2xdGoI2voFMOFKsHCpU7EZG3qE/view?usp=sharing).

+These weights are trained on a larger, more diverse dataset, making them better suited for real-world scenarios.
+Compared to the paper’s weights, they provide improved generalization and robustness across a wider range of images and videos.
+We plan to release updated versions trained on even broader datasets in the future to further enhance performance for practical applications.

 ### 1. Inference